shanebarringer/class_challenges/intro_to_rails/rails_walkthrough.md

 **Challenge 1:** Create the application

-- Go to [the Rails Guide](http://guides.rubyonrails.org/getting_started.html#creating-the-blog-application) (ie: your new best friend) and figure out how to create a new application
+- Go to [the Rails Guide](http://guides.rubyonrails.org/getting_started.html#creating-the-blog-application) (your new best friend) and figure out how to create a new application
 - name the application pizza_shop
-- once complete cd into the app and run `bundle install`
+- once complete `cd` into the app and run `bundle install`
-- fire up your server and make sure you're seeing this:
+- fire up your server (use rails guides if you're unclear on starting the rails server) and make sure you're seeing this:

 ![](./images/rails_intro.png)

 - commit that up to github with the a message of "uploads initial files"

 <br>

 **Challenge 1 Answer:**

 ```shell